drybell/CEEO2020/UNIXLesson/README.md

 - **`cd`**: Change directory.
 Moves a hypothetical pointer of where your Terminal window is currently working in to a specified folder. **All commands that you execute require for you to be in the proper working directory and understand the file-structure.** This is probably the most used command other than `ls`.
 Examples: `cd ~` --> change to home directory. `cd ..` --> change to the parent directory. `cd /path/to/folder` --> change your working directory to the folder specified.
 Simply typing `cd` will change you back to the home directory.

 - **`pwd`**: Print working directory.
 If you don't know where you currently are, simply type in `pwd` and it will print something like `/Users/your_username_here/path/that/you/got/stuck/in/and/now/you/don't/know/where/you/are/`.
-You can then use `cd` to get
+You can then use `cd` to get back to the home directory or chain `cd ../../../../..` to move back (in this case) 5 parent directories.
+The amount of `..` indicates the amount of parent directories you're jumping up.

+**Pro Hacker Move:** If you have a couple hours, bored with your life, and are browsing insecure websites, real-life hacking awaits!
+In a form that you think potentially doesn't scrub its input, you can type in a set of chaining `../` and `/etc/shadow` to try and get the server to respond with a list of password hashes.
+You could try and crash our own Onshape App if you'd like (good luck)!
+For example, an attempt could be `../../../../../../etc/shadow`.
+If you don't have a form, you can still query the server with a well-crafted [URI](https://en.wikipedia.org/wiki/URI_scheme).
+Example: `http://example.com/../../../../../../etc/shadow` or `http://target/..%u2216..%u2216directory/file` to get through servers that scrub Unicode encoded characters.
+Remember, ethical hacking is ok, but doing this stuff on real websites is illegal.
+However, you can always message the site and tell them that you're a security expert and successfuly found the list of credit cards they're improperly storing in order to recieve a nice payout.
+I'd recommend not doing that unless you know what you're doing.
+Instead, test your hacker skills by spinning up your own server!

 - **`mv`**: Move or rename a file.
 Example: `mv file-that-should-be-somewhere-else.txt ../here` will move the file up one directory to a folder named `here`
     * **`-v`**: Verbose output, basically has `mv` explain what's being done.
 Useful for debugging a faulty `mv` command
-    * **`-f`**: Allows you to move force move source files to a destination folder.
+    * **`-f`**: Allows you to forcefully move source files to a destination folder.
 Basically forces the move without a prompt asking if it's ok to overwrite files with the same names.
 Useful when you know the contents inside a folder are useless.

     Examples: `mv file1.txt my-api-keys 5G_corona_build.pkg backdoor-to-nsa.sh file5.tsx ~/Documents` moves all files to the Documents folder (the `~` is a shortcut for your home directory).